PerziThomas/DA_Perzi_Ambrosch/source/Frontend Technologies.md

 ### GeoJSON
 GeoJSON is a format for encoding geospatial data based on _JavaScript Object Notation_.
 It defines various types of objects to represent geographic objects and their properties.
-The latest standard for the format is specified in _RFC 7946_, which was published in August 2016. [@geoJsonSpecification]
+The latest standard for the format is specified in _RFC 7946_, which was published in August 2016.

 The format supports seven different geometry objects as well as _Feature_ objects, which can have additional information, and collection objects to group sets of features.